awslabs/aws-encryption-sdk-specification/changes/2020-06-04_how-to-fail-with-keyrings/change.md

 - **decryption contract** :
-  A set of requirements that MUST be met to obtain decryption materials using a decryption artifact.
+  A set of requirements that MUST be met to obtain decryption materials using one or more decryption artifacts.

 - **creating the decryption artifact** :
   The process of creating a decryption artifact intended for a component with a specific decryption contract.

 - **fulfilling the decryption contract** :
-  The process of taking a decryption artifact and using it to meet the requirements of a decryption contract in order to obtain the plaintext data key.
+  The process of taking one or more decryption artifacts and using it to meet the requirements of a decryption contract in order to obtain the plaintext data key.